jessicayin/osmo_tactile_glove/hardware_guides/flash_firmware.md

 *Note: USB C - USB A cables are strongly recommended over USB C - USB C cables for interfacing with the glove.
 Due to stricter data transfer standards with USB A, we can only guarantee reliable funcionality with USB C - USB A cables.

 ### Software
-- [STM32 Cube IDE](https://www.st.com/en/development-tools/stm32cubeide.html) (to view/edit firmware)
+- [STM32 Cube IDE](https://www.st.com/en/development-tools/stm32cubeide.html)* (to view/edit firmware)

+*Note: We recommend Linux or Windows for this software - we used Ubuntu 22.04 for this project.
+The software uses a different underlying bootloader for MacOS which can lead to inconsistent performance.

 ## Instructions